fatan337-stack/thesis-flood-mapping/README.md

 # Flood Mapping with Sentinel-1 SAR Data

 Geospatial Python pipeline for preparing Sentinel-1 SAR data and Copernicus EMS reference data for deep learning based flood extent mapping, and for running and evaluating flood inference with a pretrained U-Net.
-Part of a degree project at Karlstad University (Surveying and Geographical IT).
+Developed for a degree project in Surveying and Geographic Information Technology at Karlstad University.

 This repository contains the full pipeline: data preparation, U-Net inference, Random Forest, Otsu thresholding, and a tile explorer for visual cross-method comparison.